Trump appeals Maine ruling barring him from ballot under the Constitution’s insurrection clause

 “This is part of the process.
 I have confidence in my decision and confidence in the rule of law.
 This is Maine’s process and it’s really important that first and foremost every single one of us who serves in government uphold the Constitution and the laws of the state,” she said.

-Trump on Tuesday was also expected to appeal a similar ruling by the Colorado Supreme Court directly to the U.S. Supreme Court.
-The nation’s highest court has never issued a decision on Section 3, and the Colorado court’s 4-3 ruling that it applied to Trump was the first time in history the provision was used to bar a presidential contender from the ballot.
+Trump is expected to appeal a similar ruling by the Colorado Supreme Court directly to the U.S. Supreme Court, which has never issued a decision on Section 3.
+The Colorado court’s 4-3 ruling that it applied to Trump was the first time in history the provision was used to bar a presidential contender from the ballot.

+The Colorado Republican Party has already appealed that state’s ruling to the nation’s highest court.

-Trump’s critics have filed dozens of lawsuits seeking to disqualify him from the ballot in multiple states.
+Trump’s critics have filed dozens of lawsuits seeking to disqualify him in multiple states.

 None succeeded until a slim majority of Colorado’s seven justices — all of whom were appointed by Democratic governors — ruled against Trump.
 Critics warned that it was an overreach and that the court could not simply declare that the Jan.
 6 attack was an “insurrection” without a more established judicial process.